biancanilsen/biancanilsen/README.md

 *  💻  I was part of Entra21 in 2021, taking C#

-*  💚  Undergraduate student of systems analysis and development - IFSC
+*  💚  Undergraduate student of systems analysis and development - Instituto Federal de Santa Catarina - IFSC

 *  💬  I love Technology!